-(1) At the end of this course, participants know how to craft high quality papers.

-(2) Participants know the principles of good academic writing, and recognize these principles.

-(3) Participants improve their own writing and editing.

-(4) Participants understand the publishing process, including research ethics issues that can arise in its course.

-(5) Participants understand how scholarly impact is created and measured, and can apply this knowledge to increase their own impact.

-(6) Participants get an understanding why many papers get rejected.
+- (1) At the end of this course, participants know how to craft high quality papers. - (2) Participants know the principles of good academic writing, and recognize these principles. - (3) Participants improve their own writing and editing. - (4) Participants understand the publishing process, including research ethics issues that can arise in its course. - (5) Participants understand how scholarly impact is created and measured, and can apply this knowledge to increase their own impact. - (6) Participants get an understanding why many papers get rejected.

-Responsible for module:

-For any questions or comments, please contact Christoph Fuchs, christoph.fuchs@univie.ac.at.
-Please note that this syllabus might be subject to changes.

-Assignment and assessment:
+Performance & Assessment criteria